stack-of-tasks/pinocchio/examples/README.md

 ## Loading a model

 - Loading a URDF model: `python -i overview-urdf.py`
+- Using RobotWrapper to encapsulate a URDF model: `python -i robot-wrapper-viewer.py`

 ## Computing analytical derivatives of rigid body dynamics algorithms